Vulcan (hypothetical planet): Claimed discovery

 Lescarbault described in detail how, on 26 March 1859, he observed a small black dot on the face of the Sun.
 After some time had passed, he realized that it was moving.
 He thought it looked similar to the transit of Mercury which he had observed in 1845.
 He estimated the distance it had already traveled, made some measurements of its position and direction of motion and, using an old clock and a pendulum with which he took his patients' pulses, estimated the total duration of the transit (coming up with 1 hour, 17 minutes, and 9 seconds).

 Le Verrier was not happy about Lescarbault's crude equipment but was satisfied the physician had seen the transit of a previously unknown planet.
-On 2 January 1860 he announced the discovery of the new planet with the proposed name from mythology, "Vulcan", at the meeting of the Académie des Sciences in Paris.
+On 2 January 1860, he announced the discovery of the new planet with the proposed name from mythology, "Vulcan", at the meeting of the Académie des Sciences in Paris.
 Lescarbault, for his part, was awarded the Légion d'honneur and invited to appear before numerous learned societies.

-Not everyone accepted the veracity of Lescarbault's "discovery", however.
-An eminent French astronomer, Emmanuel Liais, who was working for the Brazilian government in Rio de Janeiro in 1859, claimed to have been studying the surface of the Sun with a telescope twice as powerful as Lescarbault's at the very moment that Lescarbault said he observed his mysterious transit.
+However, not everyone accepted the veracity of Lescarbault's "discovery".
+An eminent French astronomer, Emmanuel Liais, who was working for the Brazilian government in Rio de Janeiro in 1859, claimed to have been studying the surface of the Sun with a telescope twice as powerful as Lescarbault's, at the very moment that Lescarbault said he observed his mysterious transit.
 Liais, therefore, was "in a condition to deny, in the most positive manner, the passage of a planet over the sun at the time indicated".